bconti123/bconti123.github.io/_posts/2020-02-14-Individual-Labs-and-CalStatePays-group-project-work.md

 For Windows Server 2012 this below:

-<powershell>Install-WindowsFeature Web-Server -IncludeManagementTools -IncludeAllSubFeature</powershell>
+&lt;powershell&gt;Install-WindowsFeature Web-Server -IncludeManagementTools -IncludeAllSubFeature&lt;/powershell&gt;

 For Windows Server 2019 this below:

-&lt;powershell&gt;Install-WindowsFeature –name Web-Server -IncludeManagementTools -IncludeAllSubFeature</powershell>
+&lt;powershell&gt;Install-WindowsFeature –name Web-Server -IncludeManagementTools -IncludeAllSubFeature&lt;/powershell&gt;

 CalStatePays project, we divided work role.
 My partner and I will responsible for the calculating the prices for On-Demand Instances, Reserved Instances, and Spot Instance to determine which is cheaper than the current on-premise windows server running in CSUN, which is CalStatePays.
 I was trying to find good pricing calculator on the AWS server and compare with different instance type.
 Creating spreadsheet is a lot of work!
 I will try do my best.
 We will find better one is cheaper then replace the current on-premise windows server.